Tom Anderson is director of NLPC’s Government Integrity Project.

 Tom also began his own blog about politics, which included posts on the travails of then-Rep. Charles Rangel (D-NY), who would resign as Chairman of the Ways and Means Committee and eventually would be censured by the House as a result of NLPC exposés.

-Catching the attention of NLPC Chairman Ken Boehm, Tom was hired as a part-time researcher, and by early 2009, was hired full-time.
+Catching the attention of then-NLPC Chairman Ken Boehm, Tom was hired as a part-time researcher, and by early 2009, was hired full-time.
 He immediately demonstrated his talent for sniffing out corruption.

 Rangel did not have many defenders, but he had one, Rep. Gregory Meeks (D-NY).
 Tom reviewed public documents connected to Meeks and his political network.
 He quickly found that Meeks was involved with a nonprofit called New Direction Local Development Corporation.
 Among other irregularities, the group raised money for Hurricane Katrina victims who never received any.